Thank you for reading our post, please rate this article at the end.

 - The 5 Best 5th Wheels for Full-Time Living

-You’ll have a few different options for permanent RV living.
+You’ll have several options for permanent RV living.

 - A place to park a recreational vehicle permanently.
 In this case, your RV is registered with the state as a “recreational vehicle.”

-The first two options are the focus because both might allow you to park your RV in your own backyard or your friend’s backyard, either living there permanently or renting the space out.
-Let’s take a look at both options, and see how state by state cases will affect you.
+The first two options are the focus because both might allow you to park your RV in your own backyard, live there permanently, or rent out the space.
+Let’s look at both options and see how state-by-state cases will affect you.
 States generally have laws that allow counties and cities to make final decisions, so you’ll probably have to check those more carefully.

-The general answer to the RV as a permanent dwelling question is a “soft no.” Usually, you won’t technically be allowed to live permanently out of your RV on your property or friend’s property, and you probably won’t be able to rent it out to others.
+The general answer to the question of RVs as permanent dwellings is a “soft no.” Typically, you won’t be allowed to live permanently in your RV on your own or a friend’s property, and you probably won’t be able to rent it out to others.

-It’s really going to matter what type of “backyard” you’re talking about.
-Some states, as a rule, are going to be friendlier toward the idea than others.
+It will matter what type of “backyard” you’re talking about.
+Generally, some states will be more receptive to the idea than others.
 As you’ll see, there are also some exceptions and loopholes.
-If you own the property and hold building permits, live outside of zones, or have an especially generous homeowners association, you might get a bit of wiggle room here.
+You might get some wiggle room here if you own the property, hold building permits, live outside of zones, or have an incredibly generous homeowners association.

 State Laws Against Recreational Vehicle “Use as a dwelling”

-RV’s aren’t generally considered permanent dwellings by the federal government.
+RVs aren’t generally considered permanent dwellings by the federal government.
 They can be used for travel, camping, and “recreation,” but usually not permanent housing.
-The use of recreational vehicles as permanent dwellings is generally prohibited except in certain specially designated properties and zones.
+Using recreational vehicles as permanent dwellings is generally prohibited except in certain specially designated properties and zones.

 Most states and counties have restrictions against using a recreational vehicle as a dwelling within certain zones.
-If there’s any indication that the recreational vehicle is being used as a permanent dwelling, you might be subject to legal action.
-Some land, like parks and campgrounds, is specifically zoned for recreational vehicle dwelling.
+You might be subject to legal action if there’s any indication that the recreational vehicle is being used as a permanent dwelling.
+Some land, such as parks and campgrounds, is zoned explicitly for recreational vehicle dwellings.

 Figure Out The Zoning Laws

-This is going to be the lynchpin in setting up that permanent residence RV.
-State and county laws against using an RV as a permanent dwelling only apply within certain government-regulated zones.
-Zoning laws don’t just vary by state, they vary by city and specific plot of land.
+This will be the linchpin in setting up that permanent residence RV.
+State and county laws prohibiting the use of an RV as a permanent dwelling only apply within certain government-regulated zones.
+Zoning laws vary not just by state but also by city and specific plot of land.

-- Check for a city handbook with recreational vehicle laws and zoning laws.
-It will tell you where you can park your recreation vehicles, and give specific rules on what counts as a permanent dwelling.
+- Check for a city handbook that includes information on recreational vehicle laws and zoning regulations.
+It will inform you about where you can park your recreational vehicles and provide specific guidelines on what constitutes a permanent dwelling.

-- Call the city zoning office to check on your particular property.
-It might fall outside of the zoning laws that prevent recreational vehicle permanent living situations.
+- Contact the city’s zoning office to verify the zoning regulations applicable to your specific property.
+It might be outside the zoning laws that prevent recreational vehicles from being used as permanent living arrangements.

 The Spread of Zoning

-In a sense, permanent RV living is becoming more difficult to attain in cities because unincorporated land is becoming smaller and smaller nationwide.
-Local zoning is becoming more widespread and will continue to legislate larger portions of land.
+In a sense, permanent RV living is becoming increasingly difficult to attain in cities because unincorporated land is becoming increasingly scarce nationwide.
+Local zoning is becoming more widespread, and larger portions of land will continue to be regulated.

-On unincorporated land or land without local zoning, there are still state and county laws that will apply to RV living.
+On unincorporated land or land without local zoning, state and county laws still apply to RV living.
 Just because you’ve fallen outside of posted zoning laws doesn’t mean you shouldn’t still check with your county office.

-Some places in the midwest still have significantly fewer zoning laws.
-Setting up in San Diego or San Francisco might not work, but moving to mid-America offers more freedom with permanent RV living.
-For instance, Pulaski County in Kentucky still has no zoning laws!
+Some places in the Midwest still have significantly fewer zoning laws.
+Setting up in San Diego or San Francisco might not be feasible, but relocating to the mid-America region offers more freedom with permanent RV living.
+For instance, Pulaski County in Kentucky still lacks zoning laws.

 Homeowners Associations